mflatt/jit-demo/README.txt

-The evaluator supports an optional compilation pass that converts a local-variable reference to a De Bruijn index and substitutes a global-variable reference with its value (which creates a cyclic structure for a recursive function).
+The evaluator supports an optional compilation pass that converts a local-variable reference to a De Bruijn index and substitutes a top-level reference with its value (which creates a cyclic structure for a recursive function).
+This compiler is already a kind of just-in-time compiler, because it relies on having values for top-level definitions.

+A jit-in-time compiler to machine code is supported when `USE_JIT` is defined to 1 and when linked with GNU lightning.
+To build in that mode, build with something like

+ make CPPFLAGS="-DUSE_JIT=1" LIBS="-llightning"

+JIT compilation to native code works only on functions that don't have variables (i.e., where variables have been compiled to De Bruijn indices or replaced with global values).